wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 - `failure_count` to hold the number of consecutive failed callbacks of the same configuration, and
 - `timestamp_last_failure` to store the timestamp of the most recent failed callback attempt.

+### Add Column Indicating If a Callback Is Enabled

+A new column `enabled` has been added to the `pa_application_callback` table to indicate whether a Callback URL is enabled or disabled.
+When a new Callback URL is created via the Callback URL Management API, the `enabled` column is set to `true` (enabled) by default.
+A Callback URL remains enabled until a delete request is made through the Callback URL Management API, at which point the `enabled` column is set to `false` (disabled).
+Disabled Callback URLs will be excluded from all subsequent queries and operations.

 ## REST API Changes